CenterForOpenScience/OSFDocs/docs/projects/storage.rst

 Files can be accessed via the Files Browser available on the :ref:`Project Overview <overview>` or the Files page.
 A project or component's files page can be accessed by clicking on "Files" in the grey navigation bar.

 OSF Storage is the default file storage tool on the OSF.
-Users are given 2GB of OSF Storage for free when they create an account.
+Users are given unlimited storage for free when they create an account.
+Files can be up to 5gb.
-When a user uploads a file, that uses some of their storage.
-If a collaborator on a project, however, uploads a file to that project, it does not affect all contributor's free storage.
-Files can be up to 128MB.

 Files Browser
 ------------